MVA85A vaccine to enhance BCG for preventing tuberculosis

 What is the aim of this review?

-The aim of this Cochrane review was to evaluate the effectiveness and safety of using MVA85A in addition to BCG compared to using BCG alone for prevention of tuberculosis.
+The aim of this Cochrane review was to evaluate the effectiveness and safety of using MVA85A in addition to BCG compared to using BCG alone for the prevention of tuberculosis.

 What was studied in the review?

 Tuberculosis is an infectious airborne disease which affects the lungs and other organs in the body.
 It can either be active when a person shows signs and symptoms or has confirmatory tests for tuberculosis or latent when a person has inhaled the bacteria before but does not show signs and symptoms of sickness.
 Currently, there is only one vaccine licensed for prevention of this disease, which is called BCG.
 However, the ability for the BCG vaccine to prevent tuberculosis differs in different settings and patient groups resulting in tuberculosis still remaining a problem worldwide despite children being immunized.
-MVA85A is a vaccine that was investigated for prevention of tuberculosis with the hope that when used in addition to BCG it will improve prevention of people getting tuberculosis.
+MVA85A is a vaccine that was investigated for the prevention of tuberculosis with the hope that when used in addition to BCG it will improve the prevention of people getting tuberculosis.

 What are the main results of this review?